AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 .. _tu-shared_variable_control-06:

-6. A volatile variable shall only be declared at library-level.
+6. An effectively volatile object shall only be declared at library-level.

 .. _etu-shared_variable_control: